Japanese | English

 - What are the advantages of RIBF Independent User Program?

 A. Under the RIBF Independent User Program, the primary affiliation will remain with researchers’ home institution without having to belong to RIKEN.
 The intellectual property of their research results will, therefore, belong to them.
 This is in contrast with the conventional program such as Visiting Scientist, in which all intellectual properties of research results will belong to RIKEN for any RIKEN research.
 This is the most important advantage for researchers outside RIKEN.
 There are, however, restrictions for RIBF Independent Users on the use of some of the other facilities in RIKEN, since they do not belong to RIKEN.
 Major differences of the both programs are listed here.

 - What does it specifically mean by “The researcher who is conducting collaborative research at the RIBF with one of the Partner Institutions under the terms of a collaborative research agreement between the Partner Institution and RIKEN”?

-A. As of April 2011, RNC has concluded a collaborative research agreement with three institutions as Partner Institutions, i) Center for Nuclear Study (CNS), the University of Tokyo, ii) Institute of Science and Technology, Academic Assembly, Niigata University, and iii) Institute of Particle and Nuclear Studies, KEK.
+A. As of April 2011, RNC has concluded a collaborative research agreement with three institutions as Partner Institutions, i) Center for Nuclear Study (CNS), the University of Tokyo, ii) Institute of Particle and Nuclear Studies, KEK.
 Under this agreement, the primary affiliation of the registered members of the Partner Institution will remain with their home institutions.
 Those who conduct their researches at RIBF in collaboration with these Partner Institutions meet the registration requirement No. 2.
 Please note that the registration requirement No. 2 does not apply to the registered members of the Partner Institutions themselves.
 They do not need to be registered as RIBF Independent Users.